zhangqi94/lithium/README.md

 ## Citation

-If you use this code in your work, please cite:
+If you use this code in your research, please cite:
 ```
 @article{zhang2025neural,
   title = {Neural Canonical Transformations for Quantum Anharmonic Solids of Lithium},